Permits, Licenses and Reports

 tank.
 If the inspector approves your site for a traditional septic tank system, he or she will issue you a

-revisit your site with one to two business days, this time to inspect the septic tank installation.
-If he or she
+will revisit your site with one to two business days, this time to inspect the septic tank installation.
+If

 The fee and permit are authorized by these regulations: